 Cycle time reduction is achieved by simplifying and streamlining manufacturing processes and by reducing the time spent on activities that don’t value-add.
 Organisations can reduce inventory cycle times by:

 The most direct and easiest way to reduce cycle time is by reducing the waiting time occurrences within the production processes.
 This can be achieved by ensuring production schedules can be meet, materials necessary for the production process are on-hand and employees are adequately skilled or trained in their roles.

 Often there are multiple tasks involved in the various production processes, by breaking down the work structure you can identify processes that can be undertaken in parallel to further reduce cycle times.

-Process re-engineeringProcess re-engineering identifies the best way to perform an activity by changing the sequence of tasks or eliminating some tasks to improve cycle time.
+Process re-engineering identifies the best way to perform an activity by changing the sequence of tasks or eliminating some tasks to improve cycle time.

 By identifying potential issues and bottlenecks in production activities you can optimise operations to reduce downtime.
 Revisiting the task schedule can also detect areas for improving the time management of employees and production processes.

 Finally, it is important to ensure when taking steps to reduce inventory cycle times you also take care that those steps taken do not deteriorate the quality of your product or service.
 A reduced cycle time while maintaining the quality of your inventory stock drives greater customer satisfaction, which in turn will improve revenues and profitability for your organisation.